Azure/azure-functions-durable-extension/docfx/index.md

 Durable Functions is an Azure Functions extension for building long-running, stateful function orchestrations in code using C# in a serverless environment.

 > [!NOTE]
-> Durable Functions is currently in preview and is intended for evaluation purposes only.
+> Durable Functions is currently in preview (more like alpha) and is intended for evaluation purposes only.
 If you run into issues or have ideas for improvements, now is a great time to provide feedback in our [GitHub repo](https://github.com/Azure/azure-functions-durable-extension/).

 ## Getting Started
 Are you new to Durable Functions?
 If so, this is the place to start.